-Any eligible proposal must comprise partners from at least two different Helmholtz Centres (or two AST programs respectively).
+An eligible proposal must comprise partners from at least two different Helmholtz Centres (or two AST programs respectively).
 HMC encourages the submission of interdisciplinary proposals from different Helmholtz research fields.

 Applicants must specify a coordinating centre and person.
 Coordinators can only lead three projects, but can participate in multiple other project proposals.
+Please consider an appropriate and balanced diversity of the principal investigators involved.

 Proposals submitted for this call must not have been submitted simultaneously to another funding line of the Helmholtz Association or any other funding line, i.e. there must be a formal rejection of a previous submission.
+Further, PIs must state if they are or were part of an active or completed HMC project and if and how the proposal build up on this project.